SFSF99/WebFileChecker-Wordpress-WooCommerce/README.md

 Extension support:

-No support (too busy), but a few questions will be answered on this <a href="mailto:webfilechecker@ooawebstore.eu">special email address</a> (but only domain addresses, no hotmail, gmail etc.)..
+No support unfortunately (too busy).

 Only bugs will be fixed later concerning the extension itself.